Kent and East Sussex Railway: Grouping and decline

 By 1924, the section from Tenterden to Headcorn was operating at a loss.
 Correspondence with the Southern Railway in 1930 led to Sir Herbert Walker stating that there was no chance of the line making a profit, and that even if passenger services were withdrawn, it was doubtful whether the receipts from freight traffic would cover operating expenses.
-The Southern Railway were liable to make up any operating losses, as the successor to the South Eastern and Chatham Railway under the terms of the Act of Parliament for the construction of that section of line.
+The Southern Railway were liable to make up any operating losses, as the successor to the South Eastern and Chatham Railway under the terms of the agreement for the construction of that section of line.

 In 1931, Colonel Stephens died, and the management of the K&ESR came under the control of William Henry Austen, who had been assistant and life-partner to Stephens for a number of years.
 In 1932, Austen was appointed Official Receiver for the line.
 He entered into negotiations with the Southern Railway aimed at disposing of worn out stock and obtaining serviceable replacements.
 One batch of stock disposed of was valued at £855, but realised only £6 10s 0d.
 In 1935, the K&ESR purchased a 2-ton Bedford LQ lorry, and another was purchased in 1936.
 In that year, the first of the locomotives hired from the Southern Railway arrived on the line, this was P Class No. 1556.
 The whole line was relaid with 60 lb/yd rails in 1939.

 When World War II broke out in 1939, the K&ESR again came under government control, being placed under the Railway Operating Division of the Royal Engineers.
 Rail mounted guns were stationed at Rolvenden and Wittersham.
 The line was an alternative supply route to the south coast, and relieved some of the pressure on Ashford.
 Components for Operation Pluto were conveyed along the line.
 With the increase in price for scrap metal during the war, most of the line's surplus stock was scrapped.
 On 1 January 1948, the line became part of Southern Region of British Railways on nationalisation.